SmartScan — Pegasus, Predator & Graphite Detection via Network Forensics

 | DNS queries with high subdomain entropy | DGA-based C2 resolution or DNS tunneling | DNS Analysis |

-| Periodic beaconing with fixed intervals (±jitter) | Automated C2 heartbeat pattern | Behavioral, Suricata |
+| Periodic beaconing with fixed intervals (±jitter) | Automated C2 heartbeat pattern | Behavioral, IDS |

 | Certificate chain anomalies (self-signed, short-lived, wildcard) | Rogue TLS infrastructure for interception or C2 | Certificate Validation |